jessetane/queue/README.md

 An async job queue with adjustable concurrency.

 ## Why
 [async](https://github.com/caolan/async#queue)'s queue expects you to have one worker and many jobs.
-This queue simply expects a list of async functions, which is a bit more flexible.
+This queue simply expects a list of async functions, which is a bit more flexible - otherwise it's the same idea.

 ## How
 The module exports a class named ```Queue```.
 Pass the desired concurrency to the constructor, or change it later via the ```concurrency``` property.
 Pass async functions (ones that accept a callback) to an instance's ```push()``` method.
 Processing begins automatically on ```process.nextTick()```.